 Besides the Canadian filmmaker who implanted a camera into his eye, someone else in the world is moving ever closer to bionic perfection.

-Martin Magnusson, a self-professed “researcher and entrepreneur” sought to literally expand his horizons with the help of some tech lying around his house.
+Martin Magnusson, a self-professed “researcher and entrepreneur,” sought to literally expand his horizons with the help of some tech lying around his house.
 The result: A wearable computer.

 For portability, Magnusson is using a single Beagleboard computer packed inside a CD case where it shares space with a USB hub and an independent power supply—four 2700 mAh AA batteries.
-He is able to view his daily ‘to-do list’ thru an attractive pair of Myvu glasses that house a tiny video screen.
+He is able to view his daily ‘to-do list’ through an attractive pair of Myvu glasses that house a tiny video screen.

 For additional input and all-important email, Magnusson uses a Nokia keyboard.
 Internet access is via Bluetooth attached to an iPhone in his pocket.

 As a concept, Magnusson can pat himself on the back for contributing to that still farfetched goal of turning ourselves into robots.
-Unfortunately this PC isn’t too sleek design-wise, with poor ergonomics and haphazard wiring that could lead to a serious accident like tipping over a cup of boiling hot coffee onto your lap.
+Unfortunately, this PC isn’t too sleek design-wise, with poor ergonomics and haphazard wiring that could lead to a serious accident like tipping over a cup of boiling hot coffee onto your lap.
 But for effort’s sake, it’s certainly a laudable piece of work worthy of Blade Runner itself.

 via Gizmodo